Estimated reading time: 10 minutes

-You must lookout for the details in your contract.
-Confirm that the details match what was discussed during the interview, for example.
+You must look out for the details in your contract.
+Confirm that the details match what was discussed during the interview.
 It’s also essential to take a long view.
-You may think exit restrictions or benefits like parental leave aren’t significant now, but life can change very quickly, and it’s good to know about both your benefits and responsibilities.
+You may think exit restrictions or benefits like parental leave aren’t significant now, but life can change quickly, and it’s good to know about your benefits and responsibilities.

-Typically, you have a short window before you need to sign your contract.
-Don’t rush — if you’re unfamiliar with the labour laws of the state or country you’re in, it may be prudent to have an attorney or lawyer go through it with you.
+Typically, you have a short window before signing your contract.
+Don’t rush — if you’re unfamiliar with the state or country you’re in, it may be prudent to have an attorney or lawyer go through it with you.
 This could potentially save you a lot of stress later on.

 We’ve put together a list of things you should look out for in your next job contract.
 Consider this a starting point.
 Don’t be afraid to clarify anything you don’t understand.
 You also have the right to ask for changes to the contract, although your bargaining power will depend on your career to date and experience.
 Let’s get started.

 It’s critical to confirm the scope of responsibilities of the role you’ve been offered.
 If the role details were discussed during the interview process, ensure the contract details reflect these discussions.